-Rock is a way of life, especially in a part of the world that is known for a large granite mountain.
+Rock is a way of life.
+Especially in Georgia, where we have the largest single exposed granite formation in the entire world.
 As we embark on construction, we sometimes find rock that cannot be moved by mechanical means.
 As a result, we blast.
 Blasting is one of those seemingly pesky necessities in the construction world.
 While we understand that the mere thought of blasting can cause a pinch of panic, the reality is, there’s nothing to be concerned about.
 It’s a routine process that we’re proud to say we’ve perfected.

 At its core, blasting is actually a very methodical process.
-Construction code requires the contractor to monitor seismic activity for any structure within 750 LF of the blast point.
+State regulations require the blasting contractor to monitor seismic activity for the closest structure within 750 LF of the blast point.
 Since we go above and beyond what is required, we start at the blast point to measure and identify all the impacted property owners.
-From there, we generate and distribute letters to anyone who owns property in the blast zone, regardless of the location of their structure.
+From there, we generate and distribute letters to anyone whose property line lies within the established 750’ radius.
 If pre-blast surveys are requested by property owners, we fulfill their wish.
 To track and verify notifications, letters are sent via certified mail.
 Ultimately, we want people to be aware of their community happenings and anything that might impact their day-to-day life.

 In addition to providing awareness about the process, we also strive to be methodical in our approach.
 Despite what you might think, there is a very technical component to blasting.
-A grid pattern is established for drilling.
-The amount of necessary explosive is calculated.
-Test blasts confirm that calculation accuracy, and rules and procedures ensure everyone’s safety, from the on-site workers to the residentes to the general public.
+Based on the composition of the rock, a grid pattern is established for production drilling and blasting.
+The amount of necessary explosive charge is calculated.
+Test blasts confirm that calculation accuracy, and rules and procedures ensure everyone’s safety, from the on-site workers to the neighbors in the surrounding community.